-Controllers do a fantastic job with the first part - "Prevent a collision between aircraft operating in the system." - but less so with the second part - "Orderly and expeditious flow of traffic."
-How can any flow of materials be "orderly and expeditious" when you have no idea what constitutes an expeditious flow and only work to sequence the flow in the last part of the process (last 200 NM)?
+Controllers do a fantastic job with the first part, "prevent a collision between aircraft operating in the system," but less so with the second part, "orderly and expeditious flow of traffic."
+How can any flow of materials be "orderly and expeditious" when you have no idea what constitutes an "orderly and expeditious" flow, and only work to sequence the highly random flow in the last part of the process (last 200 NM)?

 Also, many believe that the "orderly and expeditious flow of traffic" is an ATC problem.
-But from my perspective, and as history has proved, there is no way that ATC, by itself, can provide an "orderly and expeditious
+But from my perspective, and as decades of history has proved, there is no way that ATC, by itself, can provide an "orderly and expeditious flow of traffic."

 Separation is easy to understand: don't let aircraft A hit aircraft B. But I would add the following to the definition of aircraft separation: don't let aircraft A hit aircraft B in the next 20 minutes.
-After the 20-minute threshold, it enters the realm of sequencing.
+After the 20-minute threshold, it starts to enter the realm of sequencing.